eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 radiative transfer on one-dimensional geometries.
-While the computation is not actually one-dimensional (Eradiate's kernel is a 3D Monte Carlo ray tracer), scene setup ensures that the computed quantities are equivalent to what would be obtained with a properly 1D code.
+While the computation is not actually one-dimensional (Eradiate's kernel is a 3D Monte Carlo ray tracer), scene setup ensures that the computed quantities are equivalent to what would be obtained with a proper 1D code.

 As mentioned in the `Quick overview`_ tutorial, the one-dimensional solver application can be used either through its command-line